You’ve decided to purchase some Irish-domiciled ETFs from the London Stock Exchange in UK.

 - Standard Chartered Trading

-- Singaporean Brokers
+- Singaporean Retail Brokers

 Here is each broker reviewed in-depth: